meta-toolkit/meta/overview-tutorial.md

    that have been filtered by the filter chain
  - `ngram_pos_analyzer`: same as `ngram_word_analyzer`, but operates on
    part-of-speech tags from MeTA's CRF
- - `skeleton_analyzer`: collects and counts occurrences of parse tree structural skeletons, currently the only known implementation of work described in [this paper](http://web.engr.illinois.edu/~massung1/files/icsc-2013.pdf).
+ - `tree_analyzer`: collects and counts occurrences of parse tree structural features, currently the only known implementation of work described in [this paper](http://web.engr.illinois.edu/~massung1/files/icsc-2013.pdf).
  - `libsvm_analyzer`: converts a libsvm `line_corpus` into MeTA format.